Students in all grades can log on DreamBox Learning to immerse themselves in an online math environment.

 Oh Mighty OSIS

 No, that’s not a mistake….we meant OSIS , not the Egyptian goddess Isis.
 Your child’s OSIS number (or student number) is an important piece of data to learn and keep around.
 You’ll need the 9-digit number to log onto your NYC DOE Schools account, and any number of online systems for your child throughout his or her public school career.
-If you are not sure of your child’s OSIS number , please contact parent coordinator, Ellen Maurer , or assistant principal, Catherine Koatz .
+If you are not sure of your child’s OSIS number , please contact our parent coordinator in the Main Office, or assistant principal, Catherine Koatz .